zhizhe258/1/readme.md

 ---

-### 3.1 Add Asset Configuration in Code
+### 3.1 Replace the default scene with custom scene

-All scene asset configurations are defined under:
+All scene configurations are defined under:

 ```
 leisaac/source/leisaac/leisaac/assets/scenes
 ```

 Take toyroom as exmple: